-Many people do have a bucket list, you can see the whole world but do you understand how people lived in for instance the period from 1880 - 1920 in some villages in the Netherlands near the Zuiderzee.
+Many people do have a bucket list; you can see the whole world, but do you understand how people lived in, for instance, the period from 1880 - 1920 in some villages in the Netherlands near the Zuiderzee?

-In some of the houses you see the houskeeping of 1920 and taste the food they prepare from the garden.
+In some of the houses you see the houskeeping of 1920 and taste the food they prepare daily from the garden.

 published: september 19th 2019

-picture made by: Pieter Versloot (Groningen)
+picture taken by: Pieter Versloot (Groningen)